Comments ▾

 Environmental data loggerUnitemp + BME280

 Vol 10 — DIY Modules.
-The GPIO header reference for KiCad work, the mechanical envelope, sample DIY projects, and the PCB-from-scratch checklist tailored to tjscientist’s PCB-fab + small-scale assembly lab.
+The GPIO header reference for KiCad work, the mechanical envelope, sample DIY projects, and the PCB-from-scratch checklist for a small-scale PCB-fab and assembly lab.

 Footnotes